Photo: Unknown (prototype asset) / project prototype

 Singapore’s Hotel Landscape

 Singapore has one of the world’s most competitive luxury hotel markets — 5.6 million people on a 728 km² island, the third highest per-capita GDP in the world, and a tourism infrastructure that accommodates 15–20 million international visitors annually.
-The result: genuinely extraordinary hotels at prices 10–20% below equivalent Hong Kong or Tokyo properties, with the added advantage of Singapore’s extraordinary culinary diversity, safety, and efficiency.
+The result: genuinely excellent hotels at prices 10–20% below equivalent Hong Kong or Tokyo properties, with the added advantage of Singapore’s culinary diversity, safety, and efficiency.

 Marina Bay Area